danborodin/go-logd/README.md

-# go-logd is an extremely simple logger written in go
+# logd is a zero allocation, extremely simple logger written in go